Entrepreneur & People Executive

-I love building formidable teams and setting them up to perform at their best.
+I love building teams and tuning them to perform at their best.

-I've designed and run systems that have hired 5,500+ people for at over 100 organizations, as well as done extensive research about what goes into effective team building and team management.
+I've built systems that have hired over 6,000 people at 100+ organizations, based on extensive research into key elements of effective team building & management.

 Committee to Elect Alessandra Biaggi